KoenZomers/LidlApi/README.md

 API in .NET 5 using C# which can be used to read data from the Lidl Plus API used by the Lidl Plus app.
 Includes Unit Tests and a sample ConsoleApp to test the API.
 All assemblies are signed and compiled against .NET 5 which makes it usable cross platform and across all .NET supporting languages.

-Note that in no way this code is supported by Lidl itself and it may break at any time if Lidl updates their server side implementation.
+## Notice
+Note that in no way this code is supported by Lidl itself.
+Lidl has now implemented a system which prevents logging in to their APIs by third parties.
+This code therefore no longer works and there is no (easy) way to get it to work again.
+Use it for inspiration, but don't expect it to work anymore as-is.
+I personally have no intent to fix it again.

 ## Usage